-First Offense: One to three days out-of-school suspension (OSS), restitution, notification of parents, possible notification of authorities.

-Second Offense: Three days out-of-school suspension (OSS), notification of parents, restitution, notification of authorities recommendation for expulsion.

-Third Offense: Five days out-of-school suspension (OSS), notification of parents, restitution,
+First Offense: One to five days in-school suspension (ISS), restitution, notification of parents, possible notification of authorities.
+Secor nd Offense: Three days out-of-school suspension (OSS), notification of parents, restitution, notification of authorities Third l Offense: Five days out-of-school suspension (OSS), notification of parents, restitution, notification of authorities, recommendation for expulsion.

-Fourth Offense: Ten days out-of-school suspension (OSS), notification of parents, restitution,